alienarex/c_plusplus_solutions/Project/README.md

 ###Problems
-Problems when sort the vector due to memory allocation issues.
-Tried to return a new (sorted) vector into same function where there already was an existing.
+Problems when sort the vector due to memory issues.
+Passed variable by value and assign the sorted vector into same memory location.
+Fixed by passing variable as Reference.

 Not sure how to structure the code.
 Used to add a new file for every `class` and abstract and dived my code in a larger extend.

 ## Discussion
 Don't know where to put person struct. didn't work when was in own .cpp file. moved to .h file and works.
+Tried to use constants when possible to ensure the consistency of the program.